 Here you can find information regarding different scenarios you may face when refreshing data within the Power BI service.

 Refresh using Web connector doesn't work properly

-If you have a web connector script that's using the Web.Page function, and you have updated your dataset or report after November 18th, 2016, you need to use a gateway in order for refresh to work properly.
+If you have a Web connector script that's using the Web.Page function, and you have updated your dataset or report after November 18th, 2016, you must use a gateway for refresh to work properly.